Revengeseekerz: Overview

 Revengeseekerz is a digicore album, with elements of EDM, experimental hip-hop, house, hyperpop, industrial hip-hop, and rage.
 Marked as a departure from Census Designateds shoegaze and post-rock sound and a return to the genre since Frailty, it is nearly 50 minutes long and there are twelve tracks on the album.
 The album's concept is based on Remover dealing with their newfound fame and how it affected their mental health and relationship with others.
 Being self-referential, almost each track samples Remover's previous music they produced.
 Danny Brown is the only guest artist on the album, being featured on "Psychoboost".

 The album has an extensive collection of sound effects sampled, including battle announcers from Pokémon Wii games, Japanese animated apocalyptic science fiction film The End of Evangelion, a Guitar Hero iOS game, dialogue from Duke Nukem, a PBS series, teen supernatural horror film The Craft, a Sonic fan game, and voice lines from Mario & Sonic at the Olympic Games.
 Several songs sample tracks Remover produced in the past, as well as their side projects and production work for other digicore artists.

-Matt Mitchel of Paste Magazine described the album as a 12-track, "self-referential tornado" that explores a maximalist soundscape, blending elements of techno, EDM, and hyperpop while transforming micro-genres into its own experimental playground.
+Matt Mitchel of Paste described the album as a 12-track, "self-referential tornado" that explores a maximalist soundscape, blending elements of techno, EDM, and hyperpop while transforming micro-genres into its own experimental playground.
 In terms of production, Remover considers Revengeseekerz to be closer to Frailty than Census Designated, with the involvement of EDM.
 They consider it to be a "blind rage" album, explaining it as based on people who "wronged" them.
 Remover played guitar in seven out of twelve tracks.